iadvize/documentation/Documentation.md

 **max_and_partial_occupation_duration**
 *Global occupation*
 Period during which an agent is connected to the panel and is occupied partially or to the maximum.

-**max_and_partial_occupation_rate**
-*Global occupation rate*
-Part of production time during which an agent is connected to the panel and is occupied partially or to the maximum.

 **max_occupation_duration**
 *Maximum occupation*
 Period during which an agent is connected to the panel and is occupied to maximum capacity.